dante-robinson/dotfiles/README.md

 ## Description

-This is an updated version of my previous only floating WM setup you can find here - https://github.com/dante-robinson/AwesomeWM-dotfiles.
+This is an updated version of my previous only floating WM setup you can find in the branches of this repo.
 This setup is 100% Tiling based and is running on Wayland instead of X11.
 I am still using a very limited amount of keybinds and you won't find a lot of extra keybinds like others dotfiles.
 If you are planning to use this setup for personal use just add your own keybinds in the sway config.
 I tried getting cryptocurrency prices setup in AwesomeWM but couldn't get it working perfectly in this version using SwayWM I have got it setup in waybar.

 ## Features